Planning to charter a yacht in the UK? Before you book, what do you need to consider?

 The most important thing here is to demonstrate experience in the type of sailing area you want to charter in and experience of sailing the same size yacht.

 The charter company will want to sight any certificates you hold and also see your passport or form of ID.

 – Crew and NOK forms

 It is essential that the charter company knows who is onboard and who to contact in an emergency.

 – Refundable Security Deposit

-For bareboat charters you will be expected to put down some form of deposit which will be returned on safe return of the charter companies yacht.
+For bareboat charters, you will be expected to put down some form of deposit which will be returned on safe return of the charter companies yacht.
 This represents the value of the excess on the yachts insurance policy and is the maximum extent of your liability in the normal course of events.

-The amount can vary from one charter company to another between £700 and £1500 depending on the size of yacht, often more if you are racing.
+The amount can vary from one charter company to another between £700 and £1500 depending on the size of the yacht, often more if you are racing.

 Some will just record your credit card details and others will deduct the amount from your credit card.
-A few companies will offer a damage collision waiver payment which is a non refundable one off fee to cover against any damage or losses.
+A few companies will offer a damage collision waiver payment which is a non-refundable one-off fee to cover against any damage or losses.